 A lodge near the park boundary at the close of the day.
 The room you return to after the trek shapes more of your Rwanda than you would guess at the outset.

 At the ultra-luxury end sit a handful of properties that operate at a different register entirely.
-Bisate Lodge by Wilderness, Singita Kwitonda Lodge, and One&Only Gorilla's Nest each design every element of your stay around you.
-Volcanic-stone soaking tubs with views to the Virunga peaks.
-Spa pavilions with treatments built around the trek recovery.
-Forest-restoration programmes you participate in personally.
-The properties at this tier also sit close to the park boundary, often a fifteen minute drive or less to the headquarters at Kinigi, which on a difficult trek morning is a real consideration.
+Bisate Lodge by Wilderness, Singita Kwitonda Lodge, and One&Only Gorilla's Nest design every element of your stay around you, from volcanic-stone soaking tubs with views to the Virunga peaks, to spa treatments built around trek recovery, to forest-restoration programmes you join personally.
+These properties also sit close to the park boundary, often a fifteen minute drive or less to Kinigi, which on a difficult trek morning is a real consideration.

-The lodge decision matters more in Rwanda than it does on a typical northern Tanzania circuit, because the trek itself is the same encounter regardless of where you sleep.
-What you are choosing when you pick the lodge tier is the shape of the rest of your time on the ground.
+The lodge decision matters more in Rwanda than on a typical northern Tanzania circuit, because the trek is the same encounter regardless of where you sleep.
+What you choose with the lodge tier is the shape of the rest of your time on the ground.

 Talk to Us Directly